-Even if a pool or portfolio is created, lack of diversification can lead to a concentration of risk.
+Even if a pool or portfolio is created, lack of diversification can lead to a concentra- 151 tion of risk.

 CAUTION Credit bonds are often issued by particular types of offshore companies (SPV).
-In this event you should pay special attention to the issuer risk and the quality of government supervision of such SPVs.
+In this types of offshore companies (SPV).
+In this types were should pay special attention to the issuer risk and the quality of government supervision of such SPVs.

-Section Two: Additional Information
+2 Section Two: Additional Information